 In recent times, the neighborhood has felt the impact of significant demographic change.
 Gentrification has changed the face of the neighborhood and Forest City Ratner’s redevelopment of the Atlantic Yards, which includes the Barclay’s Center, will bring an estimated 16,000 new residents.

 The church was designated as a Co-Cathedral for the Diocese of Brooklyn on Feb.
-14, 2013 by Pope Benedict XVI after Bishop Nicholas DiMarzio petitioned the Vatican.
+14, 2013 by Pope Benedict XVI.

-Bishop DiMarzio dedicated the church and consecrated the altar of the Co-Cathedral of St. Joseph, 856 Pacific Street in Prospect Heights, on May 13, 2014.
+One year later the church was dedicated and consecrated the altar of the Co-Cathedral of St. Joseph, 856 Pacific Street in Prospect Heights, on May 13, 2014.